LeDDGroup/scroll-utility/README.md

 const windowScrollManager = new Scroll()
 ```

-`windowScrollManager` will be used to scroll the normal overflow in webpages
+`windowScrollManager` will be used to scroll the normal overflow in web pages

 ### Scroll a div or any other html element